expo/expo/docs/pages/classic/building-standalone-apps.md

 #### Enterprise distribution

 The Expo build service supports both normal App Store distribution as well as enterprise distribution.
 To use the latter, you must be a member of the ["Apple Developer Enterprise Program"](https://developer.apple.com/programs/enterprise/).
-Only normal Apple developer accounts can build apps that can be submitted to the Apple App Store, and only enterprise developer accounts can build apps that can be distributed using enterprise distribution methods.
+Only normal Apple Developer accounts can build apps that can be submitted to the Apple App Store, and only enterprise developer accounts can build apps that can be distributed using enterprise distribution methods.
 When you call `expo build:ios`, you just need to choose the correct team, it will be labeled `(In-House)`.

 #### Adhoc distribution